-Thirteen per cent of cigarettes sold are contraband, says Revenue
+Thirteen per cent of all cigarettes sold in Ireland are contraband, according to the Revenue Commissioners.

 In addition, 15 per cent of pouch tobacco used for roll-your-own cigarettes is smuggled.